elimbaum/elimbaum.github.io/about.md

 # about

-I am an aspiring mad scientist who likes building things and solving puzzles.
+I am an aspiring mad scientist who likes building things, breaking things, and solving puzzles.

 ## work
 I am an electrical engineer in the Naval Division at [MITRE](https://mitre.org).
 Professionally, I am interested in cryptography and privacy, embedded systems, and wireless communications, with a particular focus on cellular networks.